 Price: £10 for adults; children go free

 Hours: 9 AM to 5.30 PM every Monday to Saturday; 12.45 to 5 PM every Sunday (The last admission is 30 minutes before closing)

 2. The Shambles

 York’s most famous street is also the most picturesque in Britain.
 This cobbled lane is as cute as anything you will ever see with lines of touristy shops and 15th century Tudor buildings.
 The street is narrow and often bursting with tourists but historically, this same place served as a hotbed for meat.
-In 1862, 26 butcher shops operate here and the name itself – Shambles – come from the Saxon word shamel meaning slaughterhouse.
+In 1862, 26 butcher shops operate here and the name itself – Shambles – comes from the Saxon word Shamel meaning slaughterhouse.

 Location: York YO1 7LZ, UK

 Newly restored, this art gallery features the best of British ceramics with over 1000 pieces dating back to the Roman era.
 A large collection of paintings is also on display including works of Picasso, LS Lowry, David Hockney, Grayson Perry, and William Etty.